-The sub-fund's assets are predominantly allocated into investments that comply with the defined standards in respect to the promoted environmental and social characteristics as described in the following sections.
-The sub-fund's strategy in relation to the promoted environmental and social characteristics is an integral part of the DWS ESG assessment methodology, which is continuously monitored via the sub-fund's investment guidelines.
+At least 80% of the sub-fund's net assets are allocated to investments that meet the promoted environmental and social characteristics as described in the following sections.
+The alignment of the portfolio with the binding elements of the investment strategy used to attain the promoted environmental and social characteristics as well as the PAB-Exclusions is continuously controlled via the sub-fund's investment guidelines monitoring.